 - If you are teaching a hybrid course, during the first week you may want to offer students the opportunity to go through the Excelsior OWL in a face-to-face class with you (if you can find a computer lab to do this in, even better!).
 During this same week, you should also build in time for them to try to familiarize themselves with the Excelsior OWL on their own.
 All hybrid courses are distinct in respect to how much face-to-face time is allotted for students to interact with each other and the instructor; however, it is a good idea to make sure that you do routine check-ins throughout the semester to ensure that your students are given the opportunity to discuss any obstacles they are encountering and to establish plans for individual successes that span the semester.

-- Build in additional “checks” to make sure students are actually reviewing the material.
 Another way to encourage students to utilize the Excelsior OWL is to create lesson specific quizzes or reading guides that make students accountable for reviewing the material.
-Since the interactive activity or quizzes in the Excelsior OWL are not graded, you might consider developing and giving some original quizzes a low-weighted grade.
+Since the interactive activities in the Excelsior OWL are not graded, you might consider developing and giving some original quizzes a low-weighted grade.
 Samples of these quizzes can be found in the appendix.
 In an online class, you might set deadlines for completing these quizzes or require students to complete the quizzes before entering discussion.
 In a hybrid course, you might do the same or administer the quizzes at the beginning of class and then use them to launch and provide direction for discussion.